naston70/jeremys-it-lab/24.Dynamic.Routing/dynamic.routing.md

 In the square brackets is the AD of 110 with a metric of 2 (OSPF in this case)

-You can change the AD of a routing protocol to favour one over the other You can also change the AD of a static route:
+You can change the AD of a routing protocol to favor one over the other You can also change the AD of a static route:

 #### Floating Static Routes